 In addition to the processing facility, they opened a new storefront for Bear Mountain Beef in neighboring Torrington.
 Mac and Celsie delved deep into the startup process and remain heavily involved in the day-to-day operations of both businesses.
 They emphasized the importance of “jumping in and getting your hands dirty” as business owners.

-• Butcher breaks down a beef carcass in the Cut and Package Module of a Friesla Meat Processing System.
+• A butcher breaks down a beef carcass in the Cut and Package Module of a Friesla Meat Processing System.

 • Butcher trims a beef carcass in the Cut and Package Module of a Friesla Meat Processing System.